Project-DA-FANH/dafanh_website/content/About.md

   * Foster an active, inclusive and diverse community of individuals who utilize DS for FANH careers, research and program dissemination.

-* **Evaluation**: This project will be continuously evaluated and its accomplishments (i.e. products, impacts, research) shared with the academic community through presentations and publications.

-* **Impact**: Program materials developed from this project will benefit approximately 90 faculty, 80 graduate and 800 undergraduate students, and 100 professionals working on current state-wide USDA grants.

-* **Benefits**: will be used to increase future grant proposal competitiveness, and strengthen statewide campus collaborations, potentially leading to multi-institution online degree programs.